datanav/docs/technical/youtrack-youtrack.rst

 -----------------------------------------------
 Before any synchronization can take place, a link between a YouTrack Usersyoutrack and a YouTrack Projectroles must be established.

-A new YouTrack Projectroles will be created from a YouTrack Usersyoutrack if it is connected to a YouTrack Issues, Projects, Workitems, or Projectroles that is synchronized into YouTrack.
+A new YouTrack Projectroles will be created from a YouTrack Usersyoutrack if it is connected to a YouTrack Issues, Projects, Workitems, Hubprojects, or Projectroles that is synchronized into YouTrack.

 Once a link between a YouTrack Usersyoutrack and a YouTrack Projectroles is established, it will keep in sync between the two systems, regardless of where it is edited.